Will my dog get sick from eating raw meat?

 This is something we should all do regardless of what our dogs eat.
 Ace probably had a higher chance of getting sick while he ate dry dog food simply because I hardly ever washed his bowls.
 Dry dog food saturated in water or drool is a great place for bacteria to collect.
 Now that he eats raw food, I wash his bowls every day.
 I also wash my hands and the area where I prepared his food.

-4. Don’t let the raw dog food sit in your fridge for more than 24 hours.
+4. Don’t let the raw dog food sit in your fridge for more than four days.

-The food might be OK if it de-frosts in your refrigerator for more than two days, but why risk it?
-Rather than de-frost a few days’ worth of meals for Ace, I de-frost one meal at a time.
+The food might be OK if it sits in your refrigerator for more than four days, but why risk it?
 The longer food sits in the fridge, the more time bacteria has to grow.
 I’d rather stay on the safe side.

 5. Keep your trash behind a closed door.